Courier and Route Apps for the Online Book Store

 Couriers can now plot optimal routes and deliver 20% more orders in a single shift.
 Thanks to the app, they now spend less time collecting the orders from the distribution centers and delivering them to clients.

-Ever since the app was launched, Labirint has significantly reduced its paperwork: there’s no need to print out delivery slips, which both saves money and makes the business much more eco-friendly.
+Ever since the app was launched, our Client has significantly reduced its paperwork: there’s no need to print out delivery slips, which both saves money and makes the business much more eco-friendly.

-Clients now find Labirint services more convenient.
+Customers now find the online shop services more convenient.
 They get automatic updates on the status of their orders and can pay with a credit card.
 Thanks to automation, orders take less time to deliver.

-Based on this app, Labirint decided to build another service for their drivers delivering the orders to pick-up points.
+Based on this app, our Client decided to build another service for his drivers delivering the orders to pick-up points.
 This app puts together a list of orders to deliver, enables drivers to plot a route, confirm delivery or cancel an order.

 Head of Mobile Development, Product Manager